danktankk/Docs/VPS/setup.md

 ## test the key pair
 ### make sure you can connect to your VPS with the new SSH settings, key pair, and non-root user
-- as before, leave the original ssh session open
+⚠️ Important: leave the original ssh session open!
 - start a new session and log in using your name@ip:\<new_port\>
 - if succesful, then continue